timescale/docs/install/installation-windows.md

     click `Edit...`.
 In the `Edit environment variable` dialog, click `New` and type the path to your PostgreSQL `pg_config` file.
 It should be `C:\Program Files\PostgreSQL\14\bin\`.
 Click `OK` to save your changes.
+1. If installing PostgreSQL version 15.1.1 or above, make sure OpenSSL 1.1.1 is installed on the system.
 1. Download the TimescaleDB installation `.zip` file from our [Windows releases][windows-releases].
 1. Locate the downloaded file on your local file system, and extract the files.